Read our new research-based guide to pupil motivation and engagement

 The trust created a middle leadership team by hiring new teachers and leaders, such as Nigel, and upskilling staff in role through continuous professional development (CPD).

-15 staff have completed an NPQ so far, including eight who have done an NPQ in Senior Leadership.
+15 staff have completed an NPQ so far, including eight who have done an NPQ for Senior Leadership.
 These have supported staff to develop the ways they manage their classrooms and adapt to the new behaviour initiatives implemented by Cumbria Education Trust.

 “The NPQs have been a driving force in giving us as professionals an opportunity to reflect on our practice,” Nigel says, “I think it's really important that we're all learners.”